 What if I formed my LLC in an anonymous state but operate elsewhere?
 You will likely need to foreign qualify in your operating state, which puts you back on a public filing there.
 The anonymous state hides your member name on the home state's records.
 The operating state's records still show your registered agent and business address (and in some states, your member name).
 Anonymous formation is most useful when you do not also have to register in a non-anonymous state.

 Does FinCEN's Beneficial Ownership reporting eliminate the privacy benefit of anonymous LLCs?
-Partially.
-FinCEN's database is not public, so the Secretary of State-level anonymity still works for the public-facing record.
-But the federal government, law enforcement, and authorized financial institutions can access FinCEN data.
+For a US-formed LLC the question no longer arises: those entities are exempt from BOI reporting under the FinCEN interim final rule of 26 March 2025, so there is no federal filing to weigh against the state-level anonymity.
+If your LLC was formed under foreign law and registered in a US state, it does still file, and then the answer is partially: FinCEN's database is not public, so the Secretary of State-level anonymity still works for the public-facing record, but the federal government, law enforcement, and authorized financial institutions can reach the data.
 If your concern is "the public should not be able to look up my home address," anonymous LLCs still help.
 If your concern is "no government agency should know," they do not.

 Most home address exposure on LLC filings is unnecessary.
-A commercial registered agent ($125/year to $200/year per year) closes the most visible gap.
-A virtual mailbox ($20/mo to From $49/mo) handles the principal office field and gives you a commercial address for everything else.
-Together, that is roughly $300 to $500 per year for a small LLC, and it removes your home address from every part of the public record that is reasonably removable.
+A commercial registered agent ($125/year to $200 per year) closes the most visible gap.
+A virtual mailbox ($20/mo to $49/mo) handles the principal office field and gives you a commercial address for everything else.
+Together, that is roughly $350 a year at the low end and closer to $800 if you take the staffed-office tier, and it removes your home address from every part of the public record that is reasonably removable.

 If you already filed with your home address, fix the current listing first (change your registered agent, update the principal office), then start the slow work of submitting removal requests to the directory sites that picked it up.
 The old copies never fully disappear, but their search visibility decays quickly once the source is updated.